softeng-feup/open-cx-jakepaulers/docs/README.md

 #### Story #5

-As an attendee, I want to be automatically entered into the forum corresponding to the conference I'm currently attending, so that I don't need to waste time joining a room every time I open the app.
+As an attendee, I want to be automatically entered into the forum corresponding to the talk I'm currently attending, so that I don't need to waste time joining a room every time I open the app.

 **User interface mockup**